College Fundraising Ideas: Step-by-Step Guide, University Clubs & Tax Tips

 Step 1: Assemble your committee

 Set up a fundraising committee within your group.
 Ask interested members to volunteer their time, effort, and commitment.
-Discuss everyone's resources and abilities—who fits marketing, organization, decoration, design, and promotion?
+Discuss everyone's resources and abilities.
+Who fits marketing, organization, decoration, design, and promotion?
 Keep everyone's talents in mind as you plan.

 Step 2: Adhere to a budget